 Tip #2 – Shiatsu

-“There is no scientific evidence to prove that shiatsu can cure or prevent any type of disease, including cancer.
-Also, a lack of high quality research so far means there is currently no scientific evidence to support the use of shiatsu for controlling cancer symptoms.
+“There is no scientific evidence to prove that shiatsu can cure or prevent any disease, including cancer.
+Also, a lack of high-quality research so far means there is currently no scientific evidence to support the use of shiatsu for controlling cancer symptoms.
 This doesn’t mean that shiatsu doesn’t work in controlling symptoms or side effects, simply that it has not yet been tested properly.”

 –Cancer Research UK

-The key word to the previous statement though is control because finger pressure is one of the best ways in relieving myofascial trigger point that the therapist may chance upon.
-Trigger points may appear in short term or as a hidden, undiagnosed long term problem.
+The keyword to the previous statement though its control because finger pressure is one of the best ways in relieving myofascial trigger point that the therapist may f.
+Trigger points may appear in the short term or as a hidden, undiagnosed long term problem.